 Help desks provide separate accounts for everyone on your team, logging who wrote which reply and when.
-They also make it easy to view all of a given agent’s responses.
-No more guessing.
+They also make it easy to view all of a given agent’s responses, so there’s no more guessing.

 Here are some signs your team may be chasing too many marbles:

-- Customers write in about a prior request, but agents can’t locate it and have to ask them to re-explain the situation
+A customer writes in about a prior request, but agents can’t locate it and have to ask the customer to re-explain the situation.

-You might have little trouble if you only provide support from one email address.
-However, if you have messages in half a dozen systems, you’ll be rolling down that hill like Princess Buttercup.
+You might have less trouble if you only provide support from one email address.
+However, if you have messages in multiple systems, you’ll be rolling down that hill like Princess Buttercup.